 This trip is not recommended for children or those over 55, due to the altitude, which makes the hike quite strenuous, as well as the long drive to get there.
 You can easily spend five hours each way driving to and from the base of the hike.

 Many travelers come to Peru solely with the goal of visiting the ruins of Machu Picchu.
-While it makes for a long day, it is possible to visit Machu Picchu on a day trip from Cusco.
+While it makes for a long day trip, it is possible to visit Machu Picchu on a day trip from Cusco.
 Cusco is also where many treks to Machu Picchu on the Inca Trail depart.

 Visitors to Machu Picchu are limited to approximately three hours at the site, so while you’ll spend more time traveling from Cusco than from nearer towns, you won’t miss anything at the actual Inca site.